UK's Johnson criticises 'disgraceful' attacks on police at protest

-BRISTOL, England (Reuters) -British Prime Minister Boris Johnson on Saturday strongly criticised “disgraceful attacks” on police officers after protests in Bristol against a new policing bill turned violent, resulting in 10 arrests.
+BRISTOL, England (Reuters) - British Prime Minister Boris Johnson strongly criticised on Saturday what he called “disgraceful attacks” on police officers after protests in Bristol, western England, against a new policing bill turned violent, resulting in 10 arrests.

-Local police said bricks, glass bottles and eggs were thrown at police late on Friday evening after a protest on Friday afternoon turned sour in the late evening.
+Local police said a demonstration involving more than 1,000 people on Friday afternoon had been largely peaceful, but a minority had shown hostility to police later in the evening.

 “Last night saw disgraceful attacks against police officers in Bristol.
 Our officers should not have to face having bricks, bottles and fireworks being thrown at them by a mob intent on violence and causing damage to property,” Johnson said in a tweet.